LuanSergio/convert-images-folder-to-webp/README.md

 ## Configs:

 You can change the config by changing the "PARAMS" inside the script.
-If you want to know what each parameter do and what are the options take a look the google developers cwebp documentation: https://developers.google.com/speed/webp/docs/cwebp
+If you want to know what each parameter do and what are the options take a look at the google developers cwebp documentation: https://developers.google.com/speed/webp/docs/cwebp